What to Look for in a Ductile Iron Foundry

 Molding

 Once the pattern is ready, a metal frame called a flask is placed over top, creating a cavity for molding sand to be poured into.
-"Green" (i.e. moisture-containing) sand is packed around the upturned side of the pattern to create one half of the mold, and the process is repeated for the other side.
+Greensand is packed around the upturned side of the pattern to create one-half of the mold, and the process is repeated for the other side.
 The two flasks are lined up for a complete mold.

-Fine-grain sand can make a tremendous difference in the surface finish and detail quality of a ductile iron casting — Urick Foundry uses the finest grain sand in the industry.
+Fine-grain sand can make a tremendous difference in the surface finish and detail quality of ductile iron casting; that's why Urick Foundry uses the finest-grain sand in the industry.

 Melting